 Overview

 Max Mara was founded in 1951 by Achille Maramotti in Reggio Emilia with a vision to merge American industrial techniques with Italian tailoring.
-Maramotti, a trained lawyer, anticipated the rise of ready‑to‑wear fashion in Europe and established a factory that produced coats and suits with consistent quality.
-The brand became known for its impeccably cut outerwear, particularly the camel‑hair Manuela and 101801 coats introduced in the 1980s.
+Maramotti, a trained lawyer, anticipated the rise of ready-to-wear fashion in Europe and established a factory that produced coats and suits with consistent quality.
+The brand became known for its impeccably cut outerwear, particularly the camel-hair Manuela and 101801 coats introduced in the 1980s.
+Max Mara later launched diffusion lines, including Sportmax and Weekend Max Mara, to reach broader audiences.

 Philosophy

-Max Mara’s philosophy is founded on timeless elegance and empowerment.
+Max Mara’s philosophy is founded on restraint and empowerment.
 Achille Maramotti believed that clothing should serve the modern woman’s lifestyle without dictating her identity.
-The brand’s signature coats are designed to be heirloom pieces, crafted from high‑quality fabrics and cut in classic silhouettes that flatter a range of body types.
+The brand’s signature coats are designed to be heirloom pieces, crafted from high-quality fabrics and cut in classic silhouettes that flatter a range of body types.
 Creative director Ian Griffiths has described Max Mara as a “rock in the sea” of fashion trends: rather than reacting to each new wave, the company offers stability through refined, functional design.

 This commitment to consistency extends to the brand’s communication, which avoids seasonal gimmicks in favour of understated campaigns.
 Max Mara champions craftsmanship and invests in research to develop fabrics that are luxurious yet durable.
 It also supports initiatives that celebrate women’s achievements, linking its products to narratives of independence and confidence.
+By prioritising quality, practicality and subtlety, Max Mara positions itself as a bastion of enduring style rather than disposable fashion.

 Disclaimer